 As a PASS mentor, your role is to provide academic assistance for Accommodation students to work through the problems they encounter, helping them to understand their lecture notes, and assisting them to prepare for tests, assignments and exams.
 This may include working through similar model questions, providing general advice on learning strategies or how to cope with workload pressures.

 Your time commitment:

-PASS Mentors volunteer one weekly, one-hour shift between the hours of 7 – 8pm.
+PASS Mentors volunteer one weekly, one-hour shift between the hours of 6 – 8pm.
 PASS Mentors can specify which days they would prefer to volunteer.
-There are training sessions prior to the commencement of the academic year that volunteers will be required to attend as well.
+Preferred day are Monday, Tuesday, or Thursday.
+There is a leadership training session prior to the commencement of the academic year that volunteers will be required to attend as well.

 What do you get for being a PASS Mentor?

-Who says that doing good and enjoying yourself while meeting your own personal/professional goals can’t happen at the same time?
+Who says that doing well, enjoying yourself and meeting your personal and professional goals can’t happen at the same time?